JGordon59/REGEX_Tutorial/RegexTutorial.md

 `\B` is the negated version of `\b`. `\B` matches at every position where `\b` does not.
 Effectively, `\B` matches at any position between two word characters as well as at any position between two non-word characters.

-There are more boundries with the Regex Engine.
-Some examples include Tcl, GNU, and POSIX.
+There are more boundaries with the Regex Engine.
+Some examples include GNU, TCL, as well as POSIX.

 ### Back-references

-Backreferences match the same text as previously matched by a capturing group.
+Back-references are used to match the same text that was previously matched by a capturing group.
 Suppose you want to match a pair of opening and closing HTML tags, and the text in between.
 By putting the opening tag into a backreference, we can reuse the name of the tag for the closing tag.

 For Example: `<([A-Z][0-9]*)\b[^>]*>.*?</\1>` This regex contains only one pair of parentheses, which capture the string matched by `[A-Z][0-9]*`.
 This is the opening HTML tag.
 The backreference `\1` references the first capturing group. `\1` matches the exact same text that was matched by the first capturing group.
 The `/` before it is a literal character.
 It is simply the forward slash in the closing HTML tag that we are trying to match.